-The U.S. Department of Energy (DOE) Beryllium-Associated Worker Registry [https://orise.orau.gov/health-surveillance/information-systems/data-registries.html#bawr] (BAWR) was established to meet the requirements of 10 CFR 850 enacted in December 1999 and has been in operation since 2002.
+The U.S. Department of Energy (DOE) Beryllium-Associated Worker Registry (BAWR) was established to meet the requirements of 10 CFR 850 enacted in December 1999 and has been in operation since Calendar Year 2002 (CY2002).
 It is a collection of health and exposure information of individuals potentially at risk for chronic beryllium disease (CBD) due to their work at DOE-owned or leased facilities.

-The DOE Office of Domestic and International Health Studies [https://www.energy.gov/ehss/domestic-health-studies-and-activities] supports the operation of a surveillance registry of current workers who are exposed to beryllium in their current job or may have been exposed to beryllium in the past from work conducted at a DOE site.
+The DOE Office of Domestic and International Health Studies supports the operation of a surveillance registry of current workers who are exposed to beryllium in their current job or may have been exposed to beryllium in the past from work conducted at a DOE site.
 Data reported electronically to the BAWR are analyzed and summarized to help DOE accomplish several goals.
 One goal of the Registry is to determine the incidence and prevalence of beryllium sensitization and CBD.
 The data are analyzed to help better understand CBD and to identify those at risk.
 Another goal is to monitor and evaluate the effectiveness of DOE's Chronic Beryllium Disease Prevention Program.
 A third goal is to provide data and analyses to help answer questions posed by DOE Headquarters (and other agencies) regarding, for example, the effects of lowering established personal exposure limits.